 Your Rights When Dealing with Continental Credit Control

-There are strict regulations about what a debt collector can and cannot do in the United States.
-For example, the Fair Debt Collection Practices Act prevents the use of abusive or deceptive tactics to collect any debt, whether or not you actually owe it.
-In addition, the FDCPA provides you with many rights to ensure that debt collectors don’t take advantage of you.
+A debt collection agency must abide by state and federal laws in the United States.
+For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
+In addition, the FDCPA provides you with many rights to ensure that a debt collector doesn’t take advantage of you.
 In particular:

 - Continental Credit Control may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Continental Credit Control must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- Continental Credit Control must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.

 Politely tell Continental Credit Control it’s your policy to deal with everything in writing and then hang up.
-If they keep calling, send them a cease & desist letter.
+If they keep calling, send them a cease and desist letter.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make Continental Credit Control go away.
 Ignoring them sets you up for a possible lawsuit.